SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 # Description
 Create a program, which sums all the digits of a given number:

-* You receive a number from the console
+* You will receive a number from the console
 * **Sum** its **digits**
 * Print the sum to the console